theflyoccultist/pwatgame/README.md

 ## Features:
 - **Game Modes**:
-  Each level has different data, with slightly increasing difficulty and a different miniboss with different behavior for each level.
+  Each level has different weapon and enemy data, with slightly increasing difficulty and a different miniboss for each level.

   - **Default Deathless mode**: Complete all four levels at once.
+Score and ammo persists throughout levels, so try to get the highest score you can.
 If you run out of health, you will have to restart all over from level 1 again.
 Access it by selecting "Play Game" in the Main Menu.
   - **Play From Level**: Start from a specific level.
 Access it by selecting "Select Level" in the Main Menu.
 If you run out of health, you will simply restart from that level.

 - **Music Composed and Arranged by myself**: The sound effects were picked up from opengameart.org, but I composed the soundtrack that you can hear throughout the game.

 - **Lua scripting layer**: allows the editing of Enemy, Projectiles, Mini Boss data, Enemy and Item scheduling without recompiling the game engine, using some simple Lua tables with data.
 On the C++ side, it is handled using `std::expected` for safety and monadic operation chaining.
+I also made usage of `Concepts` for Item scheduling.

 - **Statically templated cache pools for Enemies, Projectiles and Mini Bosses:** these spawns without heap allocation, allowing optimal performance and prevents the game engine from spawning an excessive amount of objects, therefore preventing frame losses as well.